 Deemed Energy and Demand Savings Tables

-Not applicable.
+The energy and demand savings of Evaporator Fan Controls are calculated using a deemed algorithm based on the temperature of the refrigerated case and duty cycle of the compressor and evaporator fan and are therefore not associated with deemed energy nor demand tables.
 Measure Life and Lifetime Savings.

 The EUL has been defined for this measure as 16 years per the PUCT approved Texas EUL filing (Docket No. 36779).
 This is consistent with the DEER 2014 EUL update (EUL ID—GrocWlkIn-WEvapFMtrCtrl).